Lead in Drinking Water Grant

 Reporting Requirements

-Grant recipients are required to submit a report upon completion of the work.
-A report template will be provided when funds are awarded.
-Report requirements will include:
+Mitigation grant recipients are required to submit a report upon completion of the work.
+Click here to download the Mitigation Grant Final Report.
+Report requirements include:

 • Summary of completed work